babasaraki/iandow.github.io/_posts/2016-8-31-What-size-VM-should-I-use-for-Kafka-Streaming-in-Azure.md

 # Conclusion:

 This unscientific study was a quick and dirty attempt to determine which Azure VM size would be the cheapest configuration for my Kafka streaming workload.
-There are a lot of ways to tune Kafka applications to get the most out of your hardware, and there are more precise ways to measure performance than what I did, but my results allowed me to make an educated guess on which VM sizes are optimal for my application.
+There are a lot of ways to tune Kafka applications to get the most out of your hardware and there are more precise ways to measure performance than what I did but my results allowed me to make an educated guess on which VM sizes would be a good starting point for my application.